-These three separate components provide the ability to aggregate logs, search free-form through aggregated logs, and create and share dashboards based on logs and monitored activity across the platform.
+Thankfully, this question has been solved with the concept of an ELK stack—Elasticsearch, LogStash, and Kibana.
+These three separate components provide the ability to aggregate logs, search free form through aggregated logs, and create and share dashboards based on logs and monitored activity across the platform.
 This is a great capability — much better than logging into individual computers and running a sysadmin toolbox of sed, grep, and awk.
 You have full-featured access to a central repository of all of your logs.
 You can correlate events across systems and microservices because you’ll usually see events and IDs traveling through your system and encountering similar issues.

 Now that you’re comfortable that you’ll have an idea of what to do when the sky starts falling (of course you hope it never does), you can move on to rapidly deploying all of your amazing application updates.
 Thinking about some of the larger companies that are deploying applications dozens, hundreds, or thousands of times a week, you have to wonder about downtime.
 Surely those companies aren’t having application outages every time they push a new version — if they did, they’d never be up.

 Those companies have come to master zero-downtime deployment.
 This means your application is always available, no matter what, even with abundant updates, because website outages caused by planned downtime aren’t good for you or your users.

 Avoiding planned downtime with the Enterprise monoliths of yesterday was time-consuming, expensive, and exhausting for everyone involved.
 Bringing new monolith versions up and old versions down quickly became untenable, even with the slightest bit of growth or change.